CiscoSecurity/sxo-05-security-workflows/docs/remote/setup.md

 ---

 ## Next Steps
-Now that you've deployed the SXo remote virtual appliance, you can configure your on-premises targets to use it!
+Now that you've deployed the orchestration remote virtual appliance, you can configure your on-premises targets to use it!

 [Target Configuration]({{ site.baseurl }}/remote/targets){: .btn-cisco-sky-blue }